w3f/polkadot-wiki/docs/learn/how-to/accounts-vs-address-book.md

 #### **Address Book**

 Addresses that show up in your [Address Book](https://polkadot.js.org/apps/#/addresses) are read-only.
-They do not require private keys to be added there, allowing you to add any address here as a contact.
+They don't require private keys to be added there, allowing you to add any address here as a contact.

 Here you can, for example, add your DOT deposit addresses at exchanges that you'd like to monitor or regularly send funds to.
 Your address book is a passive "watch tool," making sending funds to your contact addresses easier.